 Often times, employees leave a job or company because they’re not sure they have the support and the ear of the management team.
 It’s critical that each of your employees know that they are valued and that you are available to support them.

-If you’re not able to check in with each employee individually, try holding makeshift “office hours,” when your door is open for anyone on the team to come in with concerns or requests.
 You can also consider having “on call” hours, when employees can reach you on your cell phone to talk about important matters.

 4. Empower them to make decisions